Track star runs through the competition

 Vandervalk, a senior at Glen Rock High School, has been running in varsity races since freshman year.

-by Jack Jensen, Staff Writer
+by Jack Jensen, Business Manager

 During the season opener for the Glen Rock Cross Country team, history was made when Ryan Vandervalk, a senior at Glen Rock High School, crossed the finish line.